-We have over 20 types available in their 1 gallon containers, we will be slowly adding them to our site over the next month!.
+We have well over 20 types of agaves available in a variety of different size containers, and we're always adding new ones to our site!
 Agaves are great in decorative containers standing alone, or added to your landscape for their size, colors and textures!
 We can customize size and quantity as well.
 If you are looking for a specific type/s, just email us and we’ll let you know, chances are if we don’t have it, we can find it!

 Here’s some basic Agave info from http://succulent-plant.com/families/agavaceae.html